Jfri3ss/Python-Numpy-Doc/README.md

 numpy.cos(argument)
 ```

-- `numpy`: The Python library that provides support for large, multi-dimensional arrays and matrices, along with a large collection of mathematical functions to operate on these arrays.
+- `numpy`: The Python library that supports large, multi-dimensional arrays and matrices and a large collection of mathematical functions to operate on these arrays.
 - `cos`: The trigonometric cosine function provided by NumPy, which computes the cosine of each element in the input array.
 - `argument`: The array of angles (in radians) on which the cos function is applied to compute the cosine values.